Theses on the Philosophy of History: Summary

-Just like Scholem, who had seen in the "Angelus Novus" the "baroque concept of history" as unstoppable decay, so too Margaret Cohen sees the kabbalistic concept of the tikkun, i.e. the messianic "restoration and mending" of all things in their original integrity, which is clearly indicated in thesis IX with the phrase: "awaken the dead, and make whole what has been smashed" (German: "die Toten wecken und das Zerschlagene zusammenfügen").
+Like Benjamin's colleague and friend Gershom Scholem, who had seen in Klee's painting the "baroque concept of history" as unstoppable decay, so too there is the kabbalistic concept of the tikkun, the messianic "restoration and mending" of all things in their original integrity, indicated in Thesis IX by the phrase: "awaken the dead, and make whole what has been smashed" (German: "die Toten wecken und das Zerschlagene zusammenfügen").

-In Thesis XVIII, he highlights a scientific perspective of time only to follow it up with some provocative metaphors:

-'In relation to the history of organic life on Earth,' notes a recent biologist, 'the miserable fifty millennia of homo sapiens represents something like the last two seconds of a twenty-four hour day.
+In Thesis XVIII, he highlights a scientific perspective of time:'In relation to the history of organic life on Earth,' notes a recent biologist, 'the miserable fifty millennia of homo sapiens represents something like the last two seconds of a twenty-four hour day.
 The entire history of civilized humanity would, on this scale, take up only one fifth of the last second of the last hour.'
 The here-and-now, which as the model of messianic time summarizes the entire history of humanity into a monstrous abbreviation, coincides to a hair with the figure, which the history of humanity makes in the universe.

-Benjamin's colleague Gershom Scholem, who is quoted in Theses, believed that Benjamin's critique of historical materialism was so final that, "nothing remains of historical materialism [...] but the term itself."
+Scholem, who is quoted in Theses, believed that Benjamin's critique of historical materialism was so final that, "nothing remains of historical materialism but the term itself."
 Benjamin may have taken exception to this interpretation.
 From the first thesis of the work he establishes the revelation of dialectical materialism as a veiled form of theology and this is a major theme of the work.
 He critiques the rationalizing conceit of a deterministic and certainly promised victory of historical materialism in a call for a form of revolution that might prevail against fascism.
 This may be intended as revision rather than rejection of the tradition.